karlsve/pi-arch-builder/README.md

 # pi-arch-builder
-Helps finishing builds for specific archs
+Helps finishing builds for specific archs.

 ## How to use